| From the January-February 2000 issue (Vol. 7 No. 2) |

 5 January

-Tipped off by insiders in the military, AMADO CARRILLO FUENTES, head of the Juarez
+Tipped off by insiders in the military, AMADO CARRILLO FUENTES, head of the Juarez drug cartel, escapes a raid at his sister's wedding at El Guachimalito, Sinaloa.

 17 January

-PABLO CHAPA is fined by a Mexico City court for failing to appear regarding the RAUL
+PABLO CHAPA is fined by a Mexico City court for failing to appear regarding the RAUL SALINAS case.
+His wife says he is "out of the country."
+RAUL predicts that he himself will soon be released.

 President ZEDILLO nominates two senior Army generals to take over civilian airports near Mexico City which have allegedly been frequented by drug traffickers.
-"These appointmentsand dozens of others in which military officers have quietly assumed key federal law enforcement posts, including the unannounced naming last year of an admiral to run Cancuns international airportare fueling a debate here about the worrisome new civilian role of Mexicos enigmatic armed forces."
+"These appointments – and dozens of others in which military officers have quietly assumed key federal law enforcement posts, including the unannounced naming last year of an admiral to run Cancun's international airport – are fueling a debate here about the worrisome new civilian role of Mexico's enigmatic armed forces."
 (LA Times, 10 February 1997)

 20 January

-Embassy in Dublin.
-A news release says he has been interrogated for 16 hours, this time
+CARLOS SALINAS is again questioned by agents of the Attorney General at the Mexican Embassy in Dublin.
+A news release says he has been interrogated for 16 hours, this time regarding the RUIZ MASSIEU case.
+(LA Times, 29 January 1997)

 31 January